 - % persistent absence (i.e. % of pupils that have missed 10% or more sessions)

 - This is calculated using the calculation (Authorised Absence + Unauthorised Absence) / Possible Sessions >= 10%.

 Where appropriate, national figures are provided for comparison.
-More details on the national data used in Insight are on this page.
+More details on the national data used in Insight are on our National Statistics page.

-This section quickly reveals year groups with notable challenges and is particularly useful when cross referenced against attainment and progress data as it can help explain disparities in standards across the school.
+This section quickly reveals groups with notable challenges and is particularly useful when cross-referenced against attainment and progress data as it can help explain disparities in standards across the school.

 The Demographics report is especially useful for audiences such as governors and is the perfect complement to other reports such as Statutory Assessment and Headlines.